 Preston City Council v Halfords Ltd.

 Acted for the City Council against Halfords Ltd., who breached their statutory duties in respect of employees who were exposed to risk in relation to the storage of boxed bikes.
 A stack collapsed, causing injury.

 Acted for Preston City Council in the prosecution of Tile Mart Ltd. (t/a Roccia), who breached H&S legislation by exposing a 4 yr old to risk.
 A sink unit, which had not been fixed into the showroom wall according to the manufacturer's specification, fell onto her causing injury.

 Carlisle City Council v Pegasus Storage Solutions Ltd. and Brian Vallely

 Successfully defended Brian Vallely, who had subcontracted his storage fitting service to Pegasus.
 An incident occurred at a facility owned by Edmundson Electrical Ltd. who had contracted with Pegasus to supply storage racking for heavy duty cable.

 Control of Major Accident Hazards (COMAH) Regulations were breached, exemplified by a serious fire at a chemicals site in Middlesbrough.

-HSE v Armstrong World Industries Ltd. and Park, Gate and Company Ltd.
+HSE v Armstrong World Industries Ltd. and Another

 A contractor, undertaking electrical cable replacement works at a factory, received burn injuries from cutting through a live cable.
 Defendants were “medium” and “large” under the new Sentencing Guidelines.